SalamiArmy/Scenic-Oxygen/README.md

 ## A simple shell for hosting python bots on Google App Engine.

 ### What is Scenic Oxygen?
-Scenic Oxygen hosts microservices for chat bots in Google App Engine.
-It also provides
+Scenic Oxygen hosts commands for chat bots in Google App Engine.

 ### How does it work?
 Scenic Oxygen can perform autherization for for linking bots together or to the web, perform scheduled CRON jobs and store data about bot's state.